Finding a Top Financial Advisor Firm in Glastonbury, Connecticut

 Depending on your risk tolerance, Briggs Wealth Management will use some blend of long- and short-term investment purchases.
 Long-term purchases are meant for the more risk-averse, as these securities will often occupy a space in their portfolio for a year or longer.
 On the other hand, short-term purchases look to capitalize on market shifts and trends that don’t have a large window of time, and you can expect to sell the security within a year.

-Specific securities that Briggs includes in its client portfolios can vary wildly.
-For example, it might utilize domestic and foreign equities, commercial paper, CDs, municipal and corporate bonds, real estate investment trusts (REITs), options, mutual funds, ETFS, variable annuities and more.
+Specific securities that Briggs includes in client portfolios can vary wildly.
+For example, it might utilize domestic and foreign equities, commercial paper, certificates of deposit (CDs), municipal and corporate bonds, real estate investment trusts (REITs), options, mutual funds, ETFS, variable annuities and more.

 Mariner Financial Group, LLC

-Prospective clients of Mariner Financial must have at least $250,000 in investable assets to open a new account.
-The client base at the firm consists of mostly individuals, high-net-worth individuals and business owners.
+Prospective clients must have at least $250,000 in investable assets to open a new account.
+The client base at the firm mostly consists of individuals, high-net-worth individuals, pensions and profit-sharing plans.

-Mariner Financial Group is a fee-based firm, and it employs some advisors that can earn commissions from the sale of insurance products or securities.
-Despite this potential conflict of interest, the firm abides by fiduciary duty, legally binding it to act in your best interest.
+Mariner Financial Group is a fee-based firm employing some advisors who can earn commissions from the sale of insurance products or securities.
+Despite this potential conflict of interest, the firm abides by its fiduciary duty, legally binding it to act in your best interest.

-Mariner Financial Group became an independent RIA in 2017, but it has been affiliated with and offering advisory services through LPL Financial, LLC since 2011.
-Today, the firm has four principals that each claim a quarter of its shares.
-These owners are CCO Andrea E. Camoin, co-founders Ty S. Martinelli and Norman J. Yester and director of operations Brendan W. Yester.
+Mariner Financial Group became an independent RIA in 2017 and has a custodial relationship with LPL Financial, LLC and Pershing Advisory Solutions.
+Today, the firm has three principals who each own a third of its shares: Andrea E. Camoin, co-founder Norman J. Yester and Brendan W. Yester.

 The firm provides holistic asset management services.
-This program not only covers investment portfolio management and planning, but also financial planning services.
+This program not only covers investment portfolio management, but also financial planning services.

-Mariner Financial Group is not a firm that uses only one type of investment philosophy.
+Mariner Financial Group is not a firm that sticks to just one investment philosophy.
 Instead, the firm will alter its strategies to accommodate clients’ needs, as well as the current movements of the market.
 To do this well, your advisor will likely work with you to review your risk tolerance, time horizon and ultimate investment objectives.